Hi, there!

 We knew that growing our own food was a priority, and it has been quite a learning process!
 We definitely aren’t all the way there yet.

 The first step was creating a raised bed garden.
 We have been loving it for four years now.
 The boys splash and play in the stock tank pool and I have developed a full-blown gardening addiction!
-The gardening has led to preserving foods through canning, freezing, drying and dehydrating.
+The gardening has led to preserving foods through canning, freeze drying and dehydrating.

 HOMESTEAD COOKIN’

 In addition to growing fruits and veggies, Aaron and the boys are avid hunters and bring home delicious seasonal wild game for meat!
 Let's play a game.
 Never have I ever eaten elk... or deer heart... or bear... or squirrel.
+Anyone still raising their hand?

 I hope you can get my humor, because while all of that may sound crazy, it is completely true.
 I have a passion for cooking and love the unprocessed and natural wild game.
 It completely aligns with my passion for simplicity and love of cooking.
 Don't worry, I cook other things, too!